 How Christmas is celebrated around the world

 For many people, Christmas falls on Dec.
-25, but hundreds of millions of Orthodox Christians celebrate on Jan.
-7. Some people and cultures follow traditional religious themes, others incorporate folklore or regional customs, while other Christmas celebrations are entirely secular.
-These 30 traditions from around the world have one thing in common: they’re all about Christmas.
+25, but hundreds of millions of Orthodox Christians—12% of the world’s Christian population—celebrate on Jan.
+7. Some people and cultures follow traditional religious themes, while others incorporate folklore or regional customs.
+And even for a vast majority (86%) of non-Christian Americans, Christmas is still celebrated, albeit secularly.
+These 30 diverse traditions from around the world have one thing in common: they’re all about Christmas.

 Iness_la_luz // Shutterstock